Clinical Metadata Guided Limited-Angle CT Image Reconstruction: Discussion and Conclusion

 \section{Discussion and Conclusion}

 This work introduces a two-stage diffusion framework that integrates structured clinical metadata to guide LACT reconstruction.
-Extensive experiments on both simulated and real-world datasets show significant improvement in image quality.
-Compared to metadata-free methods, our model achieves higher fidelity in both pixel-level accuracy and structural realism, with clearer preservation of anatomical details.

-Beyond improvements in image quality, we further investigate how metadata affect the diffusion convergence.
-Diffusion models reconstruct images through iterative denoising steps from random noise.
-Metadata, when introduced, serve as structured and low-entropy priors that narrow the sampling space and guide the model toward plausible anatomical configurations.
-To verify this hypothesis, we conducted controlled experiments under varying sampling steps, both with and without metadata guidance.
-All other parameters were fixed, including the reconstruction parameters and noise initialization.
-This design enables a direct comparison of how metadata affect the speed and stability of the sampling process.

-As shown in Fig. \ref{fig9}, PSNR exhibits strong oscillations in the metadata-free setting during early sampling (steps 5–10), and stabilizes only after around 30–40 steps, whereas the metadata-guided model achieves early stabilization by step 5, with only minor fluctuation near step 35.
-Regarding SSIM, fluctuations across sampling steps are generally smaller than for PSNR.
-The metadata-guided SSIM curve plateaus by step 5, while the non-guided version shows only mild variations between steps 5 and 30.

-Importantly, the metadata-guided model consistently outperforms its non-guided counterpart across all sampling steps.
-At step 40, metadata inclusion increase PSNR by 2.95 dB and SSIM by 0.026.
-These results suggest that metadata not only enhance final reconstruction quality but also accelerate convergence by semantically constraining the solution space.

-Beyond convergence behavior, we also examine cross-domain generalization.
-One major challenge of supervised learning models lies in their limited generalizability across domains.
-For instance, strongly-supervised models trained on CTRATE may produce inconsistent structures on external datasets, as shown in Fig. \ref{fig7} (b).
-In contrast, unsupervised and weakly-supervised methods such as DDS and our proposed method show greater robustness, with fewer artifacts.

-However, these models are not immune to domain shifts in non-patient regions, notably medical bed structures, which vary across scanners.
-A likely reason is the mismatch between the diversity of patient anatomy and the homogeneity of imaging environments in the training set.
-For example, CTRATE predominantly contains a double-layered supports contrary to our clinical dataset.
-Consequently, as observed in Fig. \ref{fig7} (b), both DDS and our method tend to hallucinate a double-layered bed structure at 90{\degree} angle, despite its absence in the ground truth.
-To address this, we perform a lightweight domain adaptation by fine-tuning the model on two target-domain patients.
-After 200 iterations per stage, the adapted model successfully eliminates the bed hallucination artifact, as illustrated in Fig. \ref{fig7}.
-This result suggests that few-shot fine-tuning can effectively mitigate such distribution mismatches.
+Across simulated and real-world evaluations, the proposed approach improves artifact suppression and anatomical fidelity, and consistently outperforms metadata-free baselines in both quantitative metrics and qualitative assessments.